Published in 2009, Six Pixels of Separation includes topics on digital marketing, social media, personal branding and entrepreneurship.

 A local business advisor once told me I must absolutely charge for absolutely everything I do.

-The business advisor seemed to be under the impression I was allowing people to take advantage of me when I was in fact making a name for myself through a loss leader product.
+The business advisor seemed to be under the impression I was allowing people to take advantage of me when I was in fact making a name for myself through loss leader information.

-A common business model is to offer free content in exchange for an email address to build your subscriber list.
+A common business lead generator approach is to offer free, valuable content in exchange for an email address to build your subscriber list.
 How else are you going to compete in an abundance economy?
 Buy your way to the top of search engines?
 Rent billboards?

 On Building Credibility